Dynamic Correlation as an Incentive Device: A proof sketch

 Consider first the high-utility region $(U^R, \bar U]$.
-This corresponds to part 1 of both \cref{prop:main} and \cref{prop:F}.
-For each worker utility $U$ in this region, the worker's promise-keeping constraint forces the firm to recommend acceptance and shirking with positive probability at the current client's expense, even when the worker already receives his best continuation following an effort recommendation, namely utility $\bar U$ less the penalty $x_\gd$ after a bad output.
-This yields a negative shadow price $F'(U)$ for relaxing the promise-keeping constraint: if $F'(U) \ge 0$ instead, the firm could raise the average client's utility in \eqref{eq:programmain} by recommending acceptance and effort more often.
+This corresponds to part 1 of both propositions.
+For each worker utility $U$ in this region, in \eqref{eq:programmain}, the worker's promise-keeping constraint forces the firm to recommend acceptance and shirking with positive probability, even when the worker already receives his favorite continuation following an effort recommendation, namely utility $\bar U$ less the penalty $x_\gd$ after a bad output.
+This yields a negative shadow price $F'(U)$ for relaxing the promise-keeping constraint: if $F'(U) \ge 0$ instead, the firm could raise the average client's utility in \eqref{eq:programmain} by recommending acceptance and effort with higher probability.
 Therefore $F$ is strictly decreasing.
-Next, the worker's utility must stay put after shirking is recommended: if $F$ is affine, then any alternative worker utility allocation would violate this constancy because the average client must face constant marginal loss to higher worker utilities; if instead $F$ is strictly concave, then the firm optimally sets future utility $U_{i,s,z} = U$ after each output $z$ to match the average client's marginal gain $F'(U_{i,s,z})$ with the shadow price $F'(U)$, so that again the worker's utility stays put.
+Next, the worker's utility must stay put after shirking is recommended: if $F$ is affine at $U$, then any alternative worker utility allocation would violate this constancy because the average client must face constant marginal loss to higher worker utilities; if instead $F$ is strictly concave at $U$, then the firm optimally sets future utility $U_{i,s,z}$ to stay put at $U$ after each output $z$ to match the average client's marginal gain $F'(U_{i,s,z})$ with the shadow price $F'(U)$.
 Because the worker's utility stays put, the average client's constant marginal loss to higher worker utilities implies that $F$ must be affine.
-Part 1 of both \cref{prop:main} and \cref{prop:F} then follow.
+Part 1 of both propositions then follow.
+Note that for each worker utility except $\bar U$ on this high-utility region, entering clients obtain a positive expected payoff from accepting because the worker's promise-keeping constraint requires that the firm induces acceptance and effort with a high enough probability.